Metallo: John Corben

-John Corben was originally a journalist (and secretly a thief and murderer) who had just committed what he thought was the perfect murder.
+John Corben was originally a journalist (and secretly a thief and murderer) who committed what he believed to be the perfect murder.
 While fleeing from the scene of the crime, he suffered a near-fatal accident that mangled his body beyond repair.
 An elderly scientist, Professor Vale, encounters Corben and transfers his brain into a robotic body covered by a flesh-like artificial skin.
 Corben discovered that his power source, a capsule of uranium, would only last one day, but was told by Vale that kryptonite would provide him an indefinite power supply.

 After obtaining a job with the Daily Planet, Corben briefly tried to romance Lois Lane, while deciding that he would use his powers to eliminate Superman, the one person who might expose his criminal deeds.
 After setting a kryptonite death-trap for Superman, Corben stole what he thought was another sample of kryptonite from a museum as a new power supply, not knowing it was a fake prop; this mistake caused him to die just as he was about to kill Lois Lane for discovering that he was not Superman (as he had pretended to be, being super-strong and invulnerable as a cyborg).
 Superman eventually escaped from the kryptonite trap and arrived just after Metallo (John Corben) had died.